grammarly/gector/docs/training_parameters.md

   additional_confidence: 0.2
   min_error_probability: 0.5
 ```

+Notice that these parameters might need to be calibrated for your model.
+Consider using dev set for this.

 # Ensembles
 For evaluating ensemble you need to name your models like "xlnet_0_SOMETHING.th", "roberta_1_SOMETHING.th" and pass them all to `model_path` parameter.
 You also need to set `is_ensemble` parameter.